 - HIKING BOOTS (the more ankle support, the better).
 If you buy new boots, be sure to break them in!
 Hike about 10 miles or more to break them in prior to your trip.
 Proper fit is very important.
 We do have boots to loan out, and you should check them out early to wear them around campus the week or two before your trip to make sure they fit and don't give you blisters.
-Our most common injuries are blisters from students who haven't broken in their hiking boots. - CLOSED TOED WATER SHOES.
+Our most common injuries are blisters from students who haven't broken in their hiking boots. - GAITERS are like jackets for your ankles, and protect you from ticks, poison oak, and mud.
+We have plenty to lend. - CLOSED TOED WATER SHOES.
 Keens, old sneakers, or Tevas with a closed toe will work just fine.
 Do not bring open toed sport sandals such as Tevas or Chacos because they don't protect your feet from injury (such as stubbing toes into rock). - WETSUIT.
 "Shorty" Wetsuit (one with short-sleeves and shorts) works well, OR farmer-john style wetsuit (sleeveless with long pants), with a hydroskin shirt to go underneath.
-If you get cold easily, ask for a full length wetsuit. - SPLASH TOP.
+If you get cold easily, ask for a full-length wetsuit. - SPLASH TOP.
 For extra warmth if it is cool and breezy.
-This is basically a short waterproof jacket to protect you from spray or rain showers. - NEOPRENE GLOVES to keep your hands warm and prevent blisters while paddling - WATER BOTTLES OR HYDRATION SYSTEM (at least 2 quarts total capacity).
+This is basically a short waterproof jacket to protect you from spray or rain showers. - WATER BOTTLES OR HYDRATION SYSTEM (at least 2 quarts total capacity).
 Any lightweight plastic bottle that does not leak will be OK.
 Hydration bladders (such as Camelback) systems work as well. - ONE OR TWO LARGE GARBAGE BAGS, heavy-duty, 1.4 mm thick or thicker, (25 gal. or more).
 These help keep your clothes and sleeping bag dry and dust free (since it is almost desert where we're camping) and are used to pack out garbage at the end of the trip.
 Non-scented only! - HEAD LAMP.
 A headlamp leaves your hands free at night for camp tasks.
 Bring extra batteries for back up. - SUNGLASSES with ultraviolet (UV) protection.
 This is for your own safety!
-On a bright spring day you can burn your eyes as well as the rest of your skin with the reflection off the water. - "CROAKIES," "CHUMS" or GLASSES STRAPS to keep your glasses/sunglasses on your face or around your neck, not broken. - Sun Hat or Baseball Cap to keep the sun out of your eyes and off your face.
-Essential on the water!! - DAY PACK, for carrying some warm clothing, food and water on day hikes.
+On a bright spring day you can burn your eyes as well as the rest of your skin with the reflection off the water. - "CROAKIES," "CHUMS" or GLASSES STRAPS to keep your glasses/sunglasses on your face or around your neck, not broken. - Sun Hat or Baseball Cap to keep the sun out of your eyes and off your face. - DAY PACK, for carrying some warm clothing, food and water on day hikes from the base camp.
 Your school bookbag will be fine for this as long as you can wear it on your back.
 No messenger bags.
-You will be provided with a dry bag to use while Kayaking.
+You will be provided with a dry bag to use while Paddleboarding.